Skip to main content

 Chronic low-grade inflammation, often associated with metabolic dysfunction, further complicates reproductive health.
 Inflammatory cytokines, such as TNF-alpha and IL-6, can directly interfere with the HPG axis at multiple levels.
 These cytokines can suppress GnRH pulsatility from the hypothalamus, reduce pituitary responsiveness to GnRH, and directly impair gonadal steroidogenesis.

 Consider the impact on follicular development in women.
-An inflammatory environment within the ovarian microenvironment can compromise and impede successful implantation.
+An inflammatory environment within the ovarian microenvironment can compromise oocyte quality and impede successful implantation.
 In men, systemic inflammation can damage testicular tissue, impairing sperm production and motility.
 Fertility-stimulating agents, while designed to overcome specific hormonal deficits, may struggle to achieve their full therapeutic potential in the presence of persistent inflammatory signaling that actively works against normal endocrine function.

 Lifestyle Factor Mechanistic Impact on Fertility Protocols Clinical Consequence